Extremal bipartite independence number and balanced coloring: Balanced colorings of bipartite graphs

-Thus, from now on, we assume that $|S| \ge \frac{n}{\D^2}$.
-In this case, we desire to get a set $S_U \subset U$ with the same size as $S$ (remember that we want a balanced coloring) such that the maximum degree of the graph induced by $(S_U, S)$ is small enough to apply Lemma~\ref{easy} and finish the coloring using the remaining $\frac{\e \D}{2\log \D}$ colors not in $Q$.
-To achieve this, We start by showing that very few vertices of $U$ have many neighbors in $S$.
+Thus, we have $S_0=\emptyset$ and $S_V$ is the set of all uncolored vertices in $V$.
+In this case, we desire to get a set $S_U \subset U$ with the same size as $S_V$ (remember that we want a balanced coloring) such that the maximum degree of the graph induced by $(S_U, S_V)$ is small enough to apply Lemma~\ref{easy} and finish the coloring using the remaining $\frac{\e \D}{2\log \D}$ colors not in $Q$.
+To achieve this, We start by showing that very few vertices of $U$ have many neighbors in $S_V$.